irods/python-irodsclient/README.md

             exc.server_msg.get_json_encoded_struct())
 ```

-For `DataObject.replica_truncate(...)`, note that exc.server_msg.get_json_encoded_struct() can be used in the exception-handling
+For `DataObject.replica_truncate(...)`, note that `exc.server_msg.get_json_encoded_struct()` can be used in the exception-handling
 code path to retrieve the same information that would have been routinely returned from the truncate call itself, had it actually
 completed without error.

 Special Characters
 ------------------

-Of course, it is fine to put Unicode characters into your collection and
+iRODS supports Unicode characters into collection and
 data object names.
-However, certain non-printable ASCII characters, and
+However, certain non-printable ASCII characters, in addition to
-the backquote character as well, have historically presented problems
+the backquote character, have historically presented problems
-- especially for clients using iRODS's human readable XML protocol.
+- especially for clients using the iRODS human readable XML protocol.
-Consider this small, only slighly contrived, application:
+Consider this small, contrived application:

 ```python
     from irods.test.helpers import make_session